SummaryRead the full fact sheet

 While a 28-day cycle is common, it can take some time for periods to settle into that pattern.
 At first, you might have two periods in one month, or you may skip a month.

-Your period will usually last between two and eight days, and can come every 21 to 35 days.
+Your period will usually last between 2 and 8 days, and can arrive every 21 to 35 days.

 What is the vulva?